MajdiSobain/build_ring_bins_for_android/README.md

 These scripts help building ring binary and its VM libraries for android.

-these scripts needs to be copied to the src folder of Ring folder hierarchy.
+These scripts needs to be copied to the src folder of Ring folder hierarchy.

+Note: these scripts have been tested with (Ring 1.19 source code) and (Android NDK v14.1.3816874) on (Linux Mint 21)

+Note: Ring built with shared lib link will not work unless the link is hard coded and correctly specified in the target android file system

 ## Prerequisites

 - automake
+- libncurses5
 - android ndk

 ## Usage